 Mistake 1: Choosing a popular niche because it appears to be lucrative

-Solution: Choose a niche you have experience in
+Solution: Choose a niche you have experience/knowledge in

-I can’t tell you how many times I see a brand new blogger join the rank of blogging, tell readers they’re brand new and proceed to push their tips on how to become a profitable blogger.
+I can’t tell you how many times I see a brand new blogger tell readers about their inexperience and proceed to push their tips on how to become a profitable blogger.

-Do you see the same problem here that I see?
-I suppose it’s an honest mistake, but land’s sake, it’s obnoxious!
+Do you see the same problem here that I do?

 If you haven’t made money blogging or working from home, then why are you trying to teach others how to blog or make money from home?